When to sprint

 In a recent enterprise-client engagement, we were faced with a situation where a senior manager was convinced his product needed a significant redesign.
 It likely would have cost several hundred thousand dollars considering the complexity of the product.
 However, the team learned on the first day (Understand phase) that a redesign wasn’t a problem in need of solving.
 We pivoted to focus on the real issue affecting sales: the lack of a clear value proposition with accompanying language and sales collateral.

 Here’s an unfortunate truth

 Even if you do a design sprint correctly, you’re still likely to have lots of unanswered questions.

 The very nature of this type of inquiry is that it reveals potential problems that need solving.
 Expecting your design sprint to be the endpoint for research is a recipe for disappointment.
 Instead, look for the doors that open through the process, and use your new insight to define additional research and data-gathering efforts.
 Establish this expectation with participants throughout the design sprint so you’re not asked to answer awkward questions at the end of the process.

-The design sprint is a powerful tool with wide appeal and application.
+A design sprint is a powerful tool with wide appeal and application.
 But it’s not going to solve every problem.
 Whenever you’re considering a design sprint, come back to these last few sections and confirm you’re setting yourself up for success.
 It’s also useful to know the exercises inside the design sprint, as each has the ability to be used discreetly.
-Understanding the value of each exercise will help you decide if you need to run an entire design sprint, or just a few of the phases.
+Understanding the value of each exercise will help you decide if you need to run an entire design sprint or just a few of the phases.

 I like to think of a design sprint like a superhero’s utility belt.
 Sometimes you need all the tools in the belt, and sometimes just one or two will do.
-Chapter 5 will examine the tools in the design-sprint belt.
+Chapter 5 will examine the tools in the design sprint belt.
 The guidelines follow directly from your decision to move ahead and will provide you with a detailed plan for your design sprint.